MatheusRamo/file_binary/README.md

-## File Binary is a package with some tools to help you
+## File Binary is a package with some tools to help you with binary files
 ---